cri-o/cri-o/docs/crio.8.md

 **--conmon-cgroup**="": cgroup to be used for conmon process.
 This option is deprecated and will be removed in the future.

 **--conmon-env**="": Environment variable list for the conmon process, used for passing necessary environment variables to conmon or the runtime.
-This option is deprecated and will be removed in the future. (default: [])
+This option is deprecated and will be removed in the future.

 **--container-attach-socket-dir**="": Path to directory for container attach sockets. (default: /var/run/crio)